emilybache/StrangeCharacters-TestDesign-Kata/README.md

 - Write the body of the test case: it should fail because of the bug
 - Fix the bug: the test case should now pass.

+You could do this as part of a [Learning Hour](https://www.sammancoaching.org/learning_hours/test_design/asserting_on_collections.html)